Pathholder1806/html-portfolio/README.md

-# Sample Portfolio
+# Sample Portfolio website

+### This is a sample portfolio website.
+All the data on the website is dummy and is not actually linked to any person.
 #### The Website is developed using HTML and CSS.
-Wesite Link: https://yashjeet-singh-omnifood.netlify.app/
+Wesite Link: https://yashjeet-singh-protfolio.netlify.app/